juxor/afaq/markdown/secH1.md

 So what does the "dictatorship of the proletariat" actually mean?
-Generally, Marxists seem to imply that this term simply means the defence of the revolution and so the anarchist rejection of the dictatorship of the proletariat means, for Marxists, the denial the need to defend a revolution.
+Generally, Marxists seem to imply that this term simply means the defence of the revolution and so the anarchist rejection of the dictatorship of the proletariat means, for Marxists, the denial of the need to defend a revolution.
 This particular straw man was used by Lenin in **The State and Revolution** when he quoted Marx's article _"Indifference to Politics"_ to suggest that anarchists advocated workers _"laying down their arms"_ after a successful revolution.
 Such a _"laying down [of] their arms"_ would mean _"abolishing the state"_ while keeping their arms _"in order to crush the resistance of the bourgeoisie"_ would mean _"giv[ing] the state a revolutionary and transitory form,"_ so setting up _"their revolutionary dictatorship in place of the dictatorship of the bourgeoisie."_ [Marx, quoted by Lenin, **Op.
 Cit.**, p.
 315]

 That such an argument can be made, never mind repeated, suggests a lack of honesty.
 It assumes that the Marxist and Anarchist definitions of "the state"